Tech

 August 26, 2013

-Vodia PBX has supported email notifications since the beginning, helping administrators and users stay informed about important events.
-In version 5.1.1, text messaging (SMS) was introduced, initially for administrators, to enhance real-time notifications.
+The Vodia PBX has supported email notifications since the beginning, helping administrators and users stay informed about important events.
+In version 5.1.1 we introduced text messaging (SMS), initially for administrators, to enhance real-time notifications.
 The PBX uses HTTP-based messaging, which is simpler to set up and troubleshoot compared to SMPP.
 Multi-tenant environments benefit from domain-level configuration, allowing customers to manage their own SMS services.
 The system also includes retry mechanisms to improve reliability.
-Once stable, this feature will be extended to user events, further improving communication efficiency within the PBX.
+Once it's stable, this feature will be extended to user events, further improving communication efficiency within the PBX.

-The PBX supports email notifications practically from day one.
-Many administrators and users are using this powerful feature to stay up-do-date with events that are important to them like server restarts or voicemail messages.
+The PBX supported email notifications practically from day one.
+Many administrators and users are using this powerful feature to stay up-do-date with events that are important to them, like server restarts or voicemail messages.

-In version 5.1.1 a new way to inform administrators and users has silently crept in.
-The good old text messaging has been added to the PBX.
-First only for the administrators, this new feature is testing out how the productivity can be increased by sending short messages to the administrators cell phone.
-Once that this has stabilized, we are ready to offer the feature also for user events.
+In version 5.1.1 a new way to inform administrators and users has silently crept in: good old text messaging has been added to the PBX.
+First only for administrators, this new feature is testing out how productivity can be increased by sending short messages to the administrator's cell phone.
+Once this has stabilized, we are ready to also offer the feature for user events.

 Text messaging has its own little protocol for sending those messages.
-The "SMPP" (short message peer to peer) protocol is used for blasting out lots of messages.
-However this protocol has practical relevance only for mass text messaging with high volume.
-Most text messaging providers offer a HTTP-based interface as well, which simple uses a GET request with URL-encoded parameters to get the job done in a very simple way.
-We decided to start with the HTTP first, as it is easy to set up and troubleshoot.
-The PBX sends only occasional messages, so that HTTP is completely sufficient for the job.
-The URL can be defined on system and domain level.
-If defined on the domain level, only the domain administrators get notified.
-This is useful in multi-tenant environments where the customer has to set up and pay for the text messaging.
+The short message peer to peer (SMPP) protocol is used for blasting out lots of messages, but this protocol only has practical relevance for mass text messaging with high volume.
+Most text messaging providers offer a HTTP-based interface as well, which simply uses a GET request with URL-encoded parameters to get the job done in a very simple way.
+We decided to start with HTTP first, as it's easy to set up and troubleshoot.
+The PBX sends only occasional messages, so HTTP is completely sufficient for the job.
+The URL can be defined at system and domain level; if defined on the domain level, only the domain administrators get notified.
+This is useful in multi-tenant environments wherein the customer has to set up and pay for the text messaging.

-In order to increase the reliability of the sending process, we have also made small changes to the HTTP client subsystem.
-If the delivery fails, it reschedules the request again and tries again later—up to three times.
+To increase the reliability of the sending process, we have also made small changes to the HTTP client subsystem.
+If the delivery fails, it reschedules the request again and tries again later (up to three times).

 Derniers articles